augustinh22/msc_markdown/source/02_Theory.md

 - flood assessment or visible changes to water bodies
 - SAR based index similar to that used on Landsat data

+@corbaneBigEarthData2017 used Sentinel-1 data to generate more up-to-date information on human settlements than available in the first multi-temporal \ac{GHSL} based on Landsat [@pesaresiOperatingProcedureProduction2016].
+They used the results from the analysis of Sentinel-1 data to mitigate commission and omission errors produced by @pesaresiOperatingProcedureProduction2016 by applying an \ac{SML} classifier designed for remote sensing big data analytics.
+The \ac{SML} classifier used training sets derived from existing global land cover products in order to classify built-up areas from Sentinel-1 data.

 ### \ac{MODIS}